Measuring lux in chicken pens, pigsties and other stables

 A remote, mobile and autonomous sensor system allows you to measure lux.
 Such a sensor module is our plug & play system Reporter.
 Reporter sends its readings to the cloud, giving you the opportunity to check up on your setup in real time.
 Besides, all the data is logged and able to be exported to Excel.
 The available data lets you optimise and analyse as much as you need.

-Would you like to combine measuring lux with a livestock alarm or are you looking to plug your existing sensors into a remote monitoring system?
+Would you like to combine measuring lux with a Smart Livestock alarm or are you looking to plug your existing sensors into a remote monitoring system?
 Please contact us and we'll look into the different options for your specific case.

 Sources: